Rosneath naval base: Operation Torch

-On the 24 August 1942, the base was again commissioned by the United States Navy to train amphibious craft sailors as part of combined operations preparations for the Allied invasion of French North Africa, that was known Operation Torch.
+On 24 August 1942, the base was again commissioned by the United States Navy to train amphibious craft sailors as part of combined operations preparations for the Allied invasion of French North Africa, that was known as Operation Torch.
 The most important training aspect of those preparations was a naval fire-fighting course, and a practice-landing course.

 Rosneath House became the locus for planning Operation Torch.
 In November and December 1942, the 29th Seabees arrived to continue maintenance and construction in preparation for Operation Torch.
 The Seabees completed the marine railway, provided 20 Nissen huts for barracks, eight 10000 barrel fuel tanks with a pumping station and fuel lines.
 They also built a laundry and roads to service the area as well as renovating a number of buildings to provide a hospital and admin offices.

 The Green Isle area of Rosneath which was heavily wooded area, provided ideal cover for a military camp that was capable of billeting 4500 men, who were part of the operation.
-Naval personnel who couldn't be billeted on site, numbering 6300 officers and men, stayed with families in Helensburgh.
+Naval personnel who could not be billeted on site, numbering 6300 officers and men, stayed with families in Helensburgh.
 British commandos who were part of the combined operation also stayed in Helensburgh.

 Once Operation Torch was completed, the base was returned to the Royal Navy on 1 February 1943, except for the facilities needed for US Submarine Squadron 50 which continued to operate, dock space for USS Beaver and the Seabee camp at Clachan House in Rosneath.
 All the American personnel were transferred to the Springtown base in Derry, except for the 230 Civil Engineer Corps.